DATA STANDARDS AND METHODS

-The Data Standards and Methods Program provides critical conceptual and infrastructure support that underpins the ABS mission.
+The Data Standards and Methods Program provides conceptual and infrastructure support that underpins the ABS mission.
 The program is responsible for facilitating the comparability, integration, coherence and quality of ABS statistics, through the use of standard concepts, definitions, classifications, collection methods and procedures.
-The program aims to support the statistical collection process, mitigate statistical risk, enhance delivery capability, and provide statistical information management leadership to the external statistical community.
+The program aims to support the statistical collection process, mitigate statistical risk, enhance capability, and provide statistical information management leadership to the statistical community.

 The program seeks to achieve this by:

 - setting and reviewing ABS policies and principles for key statistical collection methods, standards and classifications

 - providing leadership and expertise in the development of statistical and data management standards, practices and procedures within the ABS and National Statistical Service (NSS)

 - building capability in standards, data management, concepts and classifications within the ABS and NSS

 - leading the organisation in the preparation of statistical metadata in readiness for the new statistical infrastructure that aims to improve statistical outcomes.

 Key outputs from the program cover the following areas:

 - development and maintenance of key national standards on statistical units, concepts, definitions, questions and classifications that underpin population, social, economic and environmental statistics

 - provide standards and guidelines on, and reviews of, the design and evaluation of collection methods